hlilab/hifiasm-meta/README.md

 See also README\_ha.md, the stable hifiasm doc.

 ```
-# Interface
+# General options
--B		Name of bin files.
-Allows to use bin files from other
-       		directories.
+-o              Prefix of output files [hifiasm_meta.asm].
+                For detailed description of all assembly graphs,
+                 see above or manpage.
+-B	        	Use bin files under a different prefix than the
+                 one specified by -o.
+-t              Number of CPU threads used by hifiasm\_meta (default: 1).
+-h              Show help information and exit.
+Returns 0.
+--version       Show version number and exit.
+Returns 0.

-# Read selection
+# Read selection options
 -S              Enable read selection.
+                If enabled, hifiasm_meta will estimate the total number of
+                 read overlaps.
+If the estimation seems within acceptable,
+                 no read will be dropped; otherwise, reads will be dropped
+                 from the most redundant ones until the criteria are satisfied.
---force-rs       Force kmer frequency-based read selection.
+--force-rs      Force read selection.
+Read will be dropped according to the
-                (otherwise if total number of read overlaps
-                 look realistic, won't do selection.)
+                 runtime kmer frequency threshold described below.
---lowq-10       Lower 10% quantile kmer frequency threshold, runtime.
+--lowq-10       Runtime 10% quantile kmer frequency threshold.
                 Lower value means less reads kept, if read selection is triggered.
-[150]
+[50]
+--lowq-5        Runtime 5% quantile kmer frequency threshold.
+                Lower value means less reads kept, if read selection is triggered.
+[50]
+--lowq-3        Runtime 3% quantile kmer frequency threshold.
+                Lower value means less reads kept, if read selection is triggered. [disabled]

+# Error correction options
+-k              K-mer length [51].
+This option must be less than 64.
+-w              Minimizer window size [51].
+-f              Number of bits for bloom filter; 0 to disable [37].
+                This bloom filter is used to filter out singleton k-mers
+                 when counting all k-mers.
+-r              Rounds of haplotype-aware error corrections [3].
+                This option affects all outputs of hifiasm\_meta.
+--min-hist-cnt  When analyzing the k-mer spectrum, ignore counts below INT [5].

+# Assembly options
+-z              Length of adapters that should be removed [0].
+                This option remove INT bases from both ends of each read.
+-i              Ignore error corrected reads and overlaps saved in bin files.

-# Auxiliary
+# Debugging options
+--dbg-gfa       Use extra bin files to speed up the debugging of graph cleaning.
+                If set and the extra bin files do not already exist,
+                 assembly runs normally (i.e. from scratch or resume from bin files)
+                 and writes the extra bin files.
+                If set and bin files as well as extra bin files are present,
+                 assembly will resume from raw unitig graph stage.
+--dump-all-ovlp Dump all overlaps ever calculated during the final overlaping.
 --write-paf     Dump overlaps, produces 2 files, one contains the intra-haplotype or unphased overlaps, the other contains inter-haplotype overlaps.
 If coverage is very high, this might not be the full set of overlaps.
---dump-all-ovlp Dump all overlaps ever calculated during the final overlaping.
 --write-ec      Dump error corrected reads.
 -e              Ban assembly, i.e. terminate before generating string graph.
 ```